 - https://en.wikipedia.org/wiki/Wild_yak

-To download PDF click here – Fun and interesting facts (Yak’s life and humans)
+To download PDF click here – Fun and interesting facts (Some interesting facts about the yak)

 Animal colouring pages – Yak in search of water